Maltese language: Demographics

 The largest diaspora community of Maltese speakers is in Australia, with 36,000 speakers reported in 2006 (down from 45,000 in 1996, and expected to decline further).

 The Maltese linguistic community in Tunisia originated in the 18th century.
 Numbering several thousand in the 19th century, it was reported to be only 100 to 200 people as of 2017.

 Classification

-Maltese is descended from Siculo-Arabic, a Semitic language within the Afroasiatic family, that in the course of its history has been influenced by Sicilian and Italian, to a lesser extent French, and more recently English.
-Today, the core vocabulary (including both the most commonly used vocabulary and function words) is Semitic, with large numbers of loanwords.
-Because of the Sicilian influence on Siculo-Arabic, Maltese has many language contact features and is most commonly described as a language with a large number of loanwords.
+Maltese is descended from Siculo-Arabic, a Semitic language within the Afroasiatic family.
+In the course of its history, Maltese has been influenced by Sicilian, Italian, to a lesser extent by Norman, and, more recently, English.
+Today, the core vocabulary (including both the most commonly used vocabulary and function words) is Semitic, with a large number of loanwords.
+Due to the Sicilian influence on Siculo-Arabic, Maltese has many language contact features and is most commonly described as a language with a large number of loanwords.

-The Maltese language has historically been classified in various ways, with some claiming that the ancient Punic language (another Semitic language) was its origin instead of Siculo-Arabic, while others believed the language to be one of the Berber languages (another family within Afroasiatic),.
-The Fascist Kingdom of Italy classified it as regional Italian.
+Maltese has historically been classified in various ways, with some arguing that it was derived from ancient Punic (another Semitic language) instead of Siculo-Arabic, and others arguing it is one of the Berber languages (another language family within Afroasiatic).
+Implausibly, Fascist Italy classified it as regional Italian.